-Hispaniola is the most populous Caribbean island with a combined population of almost 22 million inhabitants as of April 2019.
+Hispaniola is the most populous island in the Caribbean, with a combined population of almost 22 million as of April 2019.

 Haiti is a nation of roughly 11.12 million people (2018).
-Although French is spoken as a primary language by the educated and wealthy minority, virtually the entire population speaks Haitian Creole, one of several French-derived creole languages.
+Although French is spoken as a primary language by the educated and wealthy minority, the entire population speaks Haitian Creole, one of several French-derived Creole languages.

-In Haiti, Roman Catholicism is the dominant religion, practiced by more than one-half of the population, although in some cases in combination with the Haitian Vodou faith.
-Another 25% of the populace belong to Protestant churches.
-Haiti emerged as the first Black republic in the world.
+In Haiti, Roman Catholicism is the dominant religion, practiced by more than one-half of the population, although in some cases, in combination with the Haitian Vodou faith.
+Another 25% of the populace belongs to Protestant churches.
+As a result, Haiti emerged as the first Black republic in the world.

 The primary indigenous group on the island was the Arawak/Taíno.
 The Arawak tribe originated in the Orinoco Delta, spreading from Venezuela.
 They traveled to what is now Hispaniola around 1200 CE.

 The Taíno often came in contact with the Caribs, another indigenous tribe.
-The Caribs lived mostly in modern-day Puerto Rico and northeast Hispaniola and were known to be hostile towards other tribes.
+The Caribs mainly lived in modern-day Puerto Rico and northeast Hispaniola and were known to be hostile toward other tribes.

-Christopher Columbus landed on the island in 1492 and named it La Isla Española (Hispaniola in its Anglicized form) and established La Navidad, the first European settlement in the Americas.
+Christopher Columbus landed on the island in 1492, named it La Isla Española (Hispaniola in its Anglicized form), and established La Navidad, the first European settlement in the Americas.

-On his second voyage in 1493, Colombus established the first proper town, La Isabela which was abandoned when the the first permanent settlement and current capital of the Dominican Republic, Santo Domingo was established in 1498.
+On his second voyage in 1493, Colombus established the first proper town, La Isabela, which was abandoned when the first permanent settlement and current capital of the Dominican Republic, Santo Domingo, was established in 1498.

-During Spanish colonial times, the island's position on the northern flank of the Caribbean Sea provided an excellent location for control of Spanish expansion to Cuba, Mexico, Panama and South America.
-During the colonial period the island was commonly referred to as Santo Domingo, named for the capital city.
+During Spanish colonial times, the island's position on the northern flank of the Caribbean Sea provided an excellent location for control of Spanish expansion to Cuba, Mexico, Panama, and South America.
+During the colonial period, the island was called Santo Domingo, the capital city.

-Harsh enslavement practiced by Spanish colonists against the Taínos, as well as redirection of food supplies and labor of the indigenous for feeding Spanish settlers, had a devastating impact on both mortality and fertility of the Taíno population over the first quarter century.
+The harsh enslavement practiced by Spanish colonists against the Taínos and the redirection of food supplies and labor of the indigenous for feeding Spanish settlers had a devastating impact on both the mortality and fertility of the Taíno population over the first quarter century.
 By 1508, the Taíno population of about 400,000 was reduced to 60,000, and by 1514 only 26,000 remained.

-In 1791, a major slave revolt broke out on Saint-Domingue.
+In 1791, a significant slave revolt broke out in Saint-Domingue.
 The French Republic abolished slavery in the colonies on February 4, 1794.
-The ex-slave army joined forces with France in its war against its European neighbors.
+However, the ex-slave army joined forces with France in the war against its European neighbors.
 In the second 1795 Treaty of Basel (July 22), Spain ceded the eastern two-thirds of the island of Hispaniola, later to become the Dominican Republic.

-Under Napoleon, France reimposed slavery in most of its Caribbean islands in 1802 and sent an army to bring Saint-Domingue under tighter control, however more than half of the French army succumbed to yellow fever.
+Under Napoleon, France reimposed slavery in most Caribbean islands in 1802 and sent an army to bring Saint-Domingue under tighter control.
+However, more than half of the French army succumbed to yellow fever.

-After the French removed the surviving 7,000 troops in late 1803, the leaders of the revolution declared western Hispaniola the new nation of independent Haiti in early 1804.
-France continued to rule Spanish Santo Domingo.
+After the French removed the surviving 7,000 troops in late 1803, the revolution's leaders declared western Hispaniola the new nation of independent Haiti in early 1804.
+However, France continued to rule Spanish Santo Domingo.

-France demanded a high payment for compensation to slaveholders who lost their property, and Haiti was saddled with unmanageable debt for decades.
-It became one of the poorest countries in the Americas, while the Dominican Republic gradually has developed into one of the largest economies of Central America and the Caribbean.
+France demanded high compensation for slaveholders who lost their property, and Haiti was saddled with unmanageable debt for decades.
+As a result, it became one of the poorest countries in the Americas.
+Yet, simultaneously, the Dominican Republic gradually developed into one of the largest economies of Central America and the Caribbean.

 The island of Hispaniola has five major mountain ranges:

-The Cordillera Central spans the central part of the island, extending from the south coast of the Dominican Republic into northwestern Haiti, where they are known as the Massif du Nord.
+The Cordillera Central spans the central part of the island, extending from the south coast of the Dominican Republic into northwestern Haiti, known as the Massif du Nord.

 The Cordillera Septentrional runs parallel to the Cordillera Central across the northern end of the Dominican Republic, extending into the Atlantic Ocean as the Samaná Peninsula.

-The Cordillera Oriental is the lowest range and is located in the eastern part of the island.
+The Cordillera Oriental is the lowest altitude range located in the eastern part of the island.

 The Sierra de Neiba runs parallel to the Cordillera Central from the southwest of the Dominican Republic, continuing northwest into Haiti as the Montagnes Noires, Chaîne des Matheux and the Montagnes du Trou d'Eau.